shi/quickstart-shi-crpm/README.md

 1. Log into the [AWS Console](https://aws.amazon.com/console) and create a new Cloud9 environment.
 2. Open the new Cloud9 environment once it has been created.
 3. Follow the instructions below.
-You will end up with two Cloud9 environments when you are all done, and can delete this first one created in the **Getting Started** section after the second one below, **quick-start-ide**, has been created.
+You will end up with two Cloud9 environments when you are all done, and can delete this first one created in the **Getting Started** section after the second one below, **quickstart-shi-crpm-ide**, has been created.

 ## Create Stacks